jmackitty/MechaCar_Statistical_Analysis/README.md

 "C:\Users\jemnj\RUT-VIRT-DATA-PT-03-2022-U-B\MechaCar_Statistical_Analysis\Deliverable_2_lot_summary.png"
 "C:\Users\jemnj\RUT-VIRT-DATA-PT-03-2022-U-B\MechaCar_Statistical_Analysis\Deliverable_2_total_summary.png"

-## Deliverable 3
+## T-Tests on Suspension Coils
 In this dataset we performed t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 The t-test analysis for all manufacturing lots shows that the true mean of the sample is 1498.78 and a p-value of 0.06.
 This is higher than the common signifigance level of 0.05.

 Lot 1 had a t-test result 0 of and Lot 2 had a t-test result of 0.51745.
 Lot 1 and Lot 2 are not statistically different from the population mean so we can can not reject the null hypothesis with this data.
-The t-test for Lot 3 had a p-value of 0.04168, meaning that there is enough evidence to reject the null hypothesis.
+The t-test for Lot 3 had a p-value of 0.04168 which is lower than the common significant level, meaning that there is enough evidence to reject the null hypothesis.
 Therefore, the mean PSI of Lot 3 is statistically different from the population mean of 1,500 pounds per square inch.
 	One Sample t-test

 data:  subset(susp, Manufacturing_Lot == "Lot3")$PSI